NO BAKE ENERGY BARS

 2 tbsp butter (30 mL)

-2 tbsp powdered erythritol (30 mL)
+2 tbsp allulose, OR allulose blend (30 mL)

-Liquid sweetener, to taste (sucralose or stevia)
+Liquid sweetener, to taste

-1 tbsp raisins* (15 mL)
+1 tbsp raisins, OR dried cranberries (15 mL)

 1 tsp ground Chia seeds (5 mL)